hanazuki/isc-kea.deb/doc/sphinx/arm/ext-gss-tsig.rst

 "DNS" from the list; from the dropdown list, choose "Reverse Lookup Zones"; then click "Action" and "New Zone"; finally, follow the New Zone Wizard to add a new zone.

+The standard requires both anti-replay and sequence services.
+Experiences with the BIND 9 nsupdate showed the sequence service led to problems so it is disabled by default in the hook.
+It seems the anti-replay service can also lead to problems with Microsoft DNS servers so it is now configurable.
+Note that these security services are useless for DNS dynamic update which was designed to run over UDP so with out of order and duplicated messages.

 .. _gss-tsig-using:

 Using GSS-TSIG